chilian/password-evaluator/README.md

-# Password-Evaluator
+# Password evaluator

-JavaScript-Class that helps to score a given password
+JavaScript-Class that helps to score a password.

 ## Usage